clearmatics/ion/README.md

 ## Theoretical Preface

-The core precept of the Ion prototype is that there is a source of truth and finality which must witness all payments so that it can keep a tally of the balances and enforce the rules.
-The security model of all crypto-currencies relies on a source of validity and agreement on what validity is, usually by consensus of many participants, to prove that history hasn't been tampered with.
+The core precept of the Ion prototype is that there is a source of truth and finality which must witness all payments it can keep a tally of the balances and enforce the rules.
+The security model of all crypto-currencies rely on a source of validity and agreement on what validity is, usually by consensus of many participants, to prove that history hasn't been tampered with.
 There are various other methods to prevent history from being tampered with without it being easily detectable such as the rolling average difficulty in the PoW mechanism employed by BitCoin which makes any divergence from the status quo an